31 December 2018

 I focused on my family with simple steps: better meals and cleaner house.

-Focused on my business, which involved me quitting my job and doing what I love.
+Focused on my business, and doing what I love.
 A leap of faith is scary when business and your livelihood is impacted.
 But also beneficial to my health and lowering stress.
-I left a job where management found it easier to ask for forgiveness than permission in business.
-I have zero friends exemplifying this, why would I tolerate an employer doing the same...especially when I would be the one to fix their self-infliction.
-I wish the doctor the best, but this biller and coder is not one to sacrifice my work ethic (or legal freedom) for anyone.
+I left a job where management found it easier to ask for forgiveness than permission.
+That's a hard no from me.
+I wish the doctor the best, but biller/coders know willful up-charging gets you in deep, deep doo doo.

-My lesson was sometimes simplifying means saying "No" or backing away.
+My lesson was simplifying meant saying "No" or backing away.
 Don't go away mad, just go away.

 I also cut down on hobbies and getting rid of half finished "projects".
 What a huge stress relief this step created.
 Fabric to sew, files to purge, cleaning closets, and stop procrastinating.
 I cut my book reading down to a book in 2 weeks from 3 books a week.
 Time saver to do what I really wanted to get done.
 But this extra time simplified my life.

 I've also lost 32 lbs this year (nix the desk job!) and stayed on top of my health.
-Huzzah for blood draws and crap thyroids.
+Huzzah for blood draws and garbage thyroids.

 My motto for 2019: Don't Settle